-Interns have access to Care Team Assistants (CTAs; i.e., support staff) at each of the WBH clinics.
+Interns are supported by Care Team Assistants (CTAs) at each of the WBH clinics.
 Full-time CTAs are available to provide reception services and scanning services for the electronic health record (EHR).
 CTAs are able to help with scheduling clients.
 The Information Technology (IT) department also provides technical support to interns whenever they experience technological problems.
 IT staff are highly accessible.